Sport Aviation Specialties

 Provide Aircraft Maintenance Logbooks (Back)

-At the time you present your aircraft for certification, you will need a separate maintenance logbook for at least the aircraft and preferably another one for the engine, not associated with your pilot logbook.
+At the time you present your aircraft for certification, you will need a maintenance logbook for at least the aircraft and preferably other ones for the engine and propeller, not associated with your pilot logbook.
 Blank logbooks are easily obtainable from a local FBO or from any of a number of aviation supply companies.
-The reason for having separate logbooks is that engines often get removed from one airframe and installed on another.
+The reason for having separate logbooks is that engines and propellersoften get removed from one airframe and installed on another.

-The engine logbook should identify the engine manufacturer, model number, and serial number exactly as shown on the engine dataplate.
+The engine and propeller logbooks should identify the engine manufacturer, model number, and serial number exactly as shown on the engine or propeller dataplate.

 Anytime maintenance or inspection is done, an entry should be made in the appropriate logbook.
 Each entry should be dated; the total time on the engine or airframe and the time since overhaul of the engine logged; a description of the maintenance or inspection entered; and the entry signed by the person doing the maintenance or inspection.
 In the case of an annual condition inspection, the certificate type and number of the person perfoming the inspection should also be logged.